11 Website Design Elements to Keep an Eye on For 2023

-In terms of web design, keep an eye on this minimalistic and stripped-back approach to become more popular in 2020.
+In terms of web design, this minimalistic and stripped-back approach continues to be a mainstay in design in 2023.

-Now put this tips into action!
+Now put these tips into action!
 Get started building your own membership website with our FREE 14-day trial.

 Mara is a Senior Content Marketing Specialist at G2.
 In her spare time, she’s typically at the gym polishing off a run, reading a book from her overcrowded bookshelf, or right in the middle of a Netflix binge.
 Obsessions include the Chicago Cubs, Harry Potter, and all of the Italian food imaginable.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.